by Dr. C.H. Weaver M.D. updated 8/2021

-Results from Phase 3 KEYNOTE-426 Study presented at the 2019 Genitourinary Cancers Symposium (ASCO GU) and published in the New England Journal of Medicine showed risk of progression or death reduced by 31 Percent and have led to recent FDA approval.(1)
+Results from Phase 3 KEYNOTE-426 Study presented at the 2019 Genitourinary Cancers Symposium and published in the New England Journal of Medicine showed risk of progression or death reduced by 31% and led to FDA approval.1

 Keytruda - Inlyta is the first combination regimen to significantly improve the response to treatment, overall survival, and progression-compared to Sutent.
 Benefit was seen across all subgroups of advanced renal cell cancer, including favorable, intermediate and poor risk groups, regardless of PD-L1 expression.